 Grilled Cornish Hens with Rosemary Lemon Marinade

-Less than 20 minutes of grilling time and look at how these hens turned out.
-They were so tender the legs started pulling apart from the hens.
+Less than 20 minutes of grilling time, and look at how these hens turned out.
+They were so tender that the legs started pulling apart from the hens.

 Be sure to check out all the different ways to prepare Tyson Cornish Hens and Kikkoman Sauces on the social hubs.
 Remember, Cornish Hens aren’t just for special occasions.